MeneDev/yubi-oath-vpn/README.md

 We have a Bash script with similar functionality, but the tools (ykman, yubioath) keep changing and dbus-monitor was behaving differently depending on Linux distribution.

 ## Disclaimer
 Only tested against one Yubikey 4 and one Yubikey 5 version.
 It's my first go project.
 Expect bugs and low code quality.
-That being said it's in active use for several years on different systems and seems to work just fine.
+That being said, it's in active use for several years on different systems and seems to work just fine.
+I haven't used this project myself since 2018, but I'm happy about PRs.
+PRs of forks won't be able to pass the CI because each build requires credentials.
+I'll create a secondary PR off of your PR until I get around to fix that process.